AlgebraicJulia/Decapodes.jl/docs/src/cism/cism.md

 maximum(abs.(h_diff))
 ```

-We compute root-mean-square error (RMSE) as well, both over the entire domain, and *excluding where the ice distribution is 0 in the analytic solution.* This is done since considering the entire domain decreases the RMSE while not telling you much about the area of interest.
-Note that the official CISM benchmark reports `6.43` and `9.06` RMSE for their two solver implementations.
+We compute root-mean-square (RMS) error as well, both over the entire domain, and *excluding where the ice distribution is 0 in the analytic solution.* This is done since considering the entire domain decreases the RMS while not telling you much about the area of interest.
+Note that the official CISM benchmark reports `6.43` and `9.06` RMS for their two solver implementations.

 ```@example DEC
-# Compute RMSE not considering the "outside".
+# Compute RMS not considering the "outside".
 hₐ = map(x -> height_at_p(x[1], x[2], 200.0), point(s′))
 nonzeros = findall(!=(0), hₐ)
 h_diff = soln(tₑ).dynamics_h - hₐ